What To Do Next? Put Your Retention Work Into Action to Get Results

 Not all products are built for daily use.
 Your retention analysis should take into account the cadence with which your users naturally use your app.

-—that is, how often you expect users to come back and perform a critical event.
+In Chapter 2, we also discussed a detailed method for determining your product usage frequency—that is, how often you expect users to come back and perform a critical event.

 Most applications are built to be used on a daily, weekly, or monthly basis: